 Employees who sustain prolonged exposure to welding fumes can experience neurological damage and may experience symptoms similar to Parkinson’s disease.

 According to OSHA, prolonged exposure to welding fumes can lead to a number of different cancers, including lung, larynx, and urinary tract cancer.

 Metal fume fever is a serious illness that causes such painful symptoms as chills, fatigue, muscle aches, fever, and headaches.

-In other words, you need to demonstrate a zero-tolerance approach to welding fume, and not just doing the bare minimum.
+Employers need to be proactive about air quality, and ensure their facility is safe for all.
 Read our free guide to understanding the dangers of welding fume and the best ways to deal with it.

 “Since the installation I have noticed a considerable improvement in the visual quality of the air, over all areas of the factory.
 And according to a recent report, annual readings of our indoor air quality is approximately 60 % cleaner than the pre-installation readings.”

 "The results of the dust measurements were a clear warning signal that we need to protect not only our facilities but especially our employees from the very high levels of air pollution.
 Shortly after installing the air purification systems, the air was much clearer, and our employees gave us very positive feedback.
 Overall, we have much less dust on machines and equipment.”